Machine translation for manufacturing & technical content

-After we had been working together for some time, the customer started to look into more ways to remain competitive when it came to translation requirements.
-With budget cuts within the company, and an increased need to improve turnaround times, it was proving necessary for us to turn to technology in order to meet the needs of the client.
+After we had been working together for some time and fully understood our client’s individual position, goals and direction, we explored more ways to ensure our client remained competitive on a global scale.
+With budget cuts within the company, and an increased need to improve turnaround times, we turned to language technology tools to improve the process.